Penang in February: is it a good time to visit?

 Yes, with a little planning.
 February brings warm, sunny weather and relatively dry days, making it ideal for exploring George Town, hiking Penang Hill, or enjoying Penangโ€™s beaches.
 However, the midday heat and humidity can be intense, so pack sun protection, stay hydrated, and plan outdoor activities for the cooler parts of the day.

 Itโ€™s also one of the islandโ€™s most vibrant months, with festivals and cultural events adding energy to daily life.
-Thaipusam and Chinese New Year attract large crowds and higher prices, so book accommodation and transport early.
+Chinese New Year attracts large crowds and higher prices, so book accommodation and transport early.
+Plus, if you like to go to bed before midnight, pack ear plugs and eye masks to block out the sound of fireworks.

 During Ramadan, Penang is very different from many other Muslim countries, where towns and cities can slow down or close.
 Thanks to the islandโ€™s multiculturalism, life keeps ticking along, with shops, restaurants, and attractions remaining open.
 Daytime activity in Malay eateries may be quieter, but evenings come alive with bazaars, buka puasa events, and communal festivities, offering visitors a unique window into local culture.